immaxkent/HarbergerNFTs/DESIGN_SPECIFICATION.md

 allows modification of the value for any given NFT, callable only by token owner.

 1. check status of NFT in `defaultedNFTs` array
-2. if not defaulted, calls `evaluateAndAddress()` and returns the tax due (or confiscates the NFT to the treasury)
+2. if not defaulted, calls `returnTaxDue()` and returns the tax due (or confiscates the NFT to the treasury)
 3. charges the tax due to the owner based on the old price, requiring success in transfer
 4. updates the price in the mapping